 The De Beers Group is on its way to becoming a miner and marketer of carbon-neutral diamonds.

-The world’s largest producer of diamonds by value is setting out to achieve – by 2030 – carbon neutrality at its mines in Botswana, Canada, Namibia and South Africa, as well as in its other operations across the diamond pipeline around the world.
+The world’s largest producer of diamonds by value De Beers is setting out to achieve – by 2030 – carbon neutral mining at its mines in Botswana, Canada, Namibia and South Africa, as well as in its other operations across the diamond pipeline around the world.

 The words that sum up the strategy are ‘reduce, replace and recover’, with: